'Westworld': Which Host Is in Charlotte Hale's Body?

-(We’ve got spoilers ahead for the March 29 of “Westworld” on HBO.)
+(We’ve got spoilers ahead for “Westworld” on HBO through the episode that aired on March 29.)

-One of the biggest mysteries of “Westworld” Season 3 is not something introduced in the premiere episode, but rather something that piqued our interest last season that is clearly going to be “a thing” this time out.
-I’m referring to the mystery of the identities of the hosts that Dolores, wearing the Charlotte Hale body at the time, smuggled out of the Westworld park at the end of Season 2.
+One of the biggest mysteries of “Westworld” Season 3 is actually a holdover from the end of season 2: who the heck is in those five host control units that Dolores smuggled out of the park?
+The first two episodes didn’t really get into that whole thing, but episode 3 specifically showed us those pearls without answering any questions about them.
+Though we did get some clues, finally, because much of the episode focused on whoever is in the Charlotte Hale (Tessa Thompson) body.

 One of them is, obviously, Bernard, who is living in his own body as Season 3 begins.
 But Dolores took four other “pearls” as well, and we don’t have a clue whose minds live in them.
 We just know she has already put at least two of them in new host bodies to take the place of real humans.
 One went inside a replica of Martin Connells (Tommy Flanagan), the security chief for Liam Dempsey (John Gallagher Jr), who runs Incite.
 And the other went inside the Charlotte Hale body that Bernard (Jeffrey Wright) built last season.